edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

 ## Bringing your own infrastructure

+Instead of using the example infrastructure used in the [quick setup](#quick-setup), you can also provide your own infrastructure.
-If you need a custom infrastructure setup, you can download the infrastructure / IAM Terraform modules for the respective CSP from the Constellation [GitHub releases](https://github.com/edgelesssys/constellation/releases).
+If you need a starting point for a custom infrastructure setup, you can download the infrastructure / IAM Terraform modules for the respective CSP from the Constellation [GitHub releases](https://github.com/edgelesssys/constellation/releases).
 You can modify and extend the modules per your requirements, while keeping the basic functionality intact.
 The module contains:

 - `{csp}`: cloud resources the cluster runs on